Multichannel & Single-channel potentiostats – what’s the difference? (Electrochemistry Basics Series)Latest updated: November 12, 2021

 In the case of a large-scale experimental plan, the experiments can be performed all at once using every available measurement channel.
 In the case of grouped channels, all the measurement channels are performing the same experiment with the same settings.
 If the channel is independent, it can perform experiments with its own settings.
 Performing the same protocol on several channels at the same time gives better repeatability of experiments rather than executing successive experiments.

-This is because conditions in the laboratory are homogenous for all channels.
+Last, but not least, this is because conditions in the laboratory are the same for all channels.
 In fact, simultaneous experiments make the interpretation of results even easier thanks to display overlays and simultaneous online processing.
 As measurements are not performed sequentially, multichannel experiments save time as well.

 CE to GND mode

-N’Stat mode experiments: N’Stat mode (CE to GND) has been designed to allow the user to perform experiments requiring a multi-working electrode set-up.
+N’Stat mode experiments: N’Stat mode (CE to GND) has been designed to allow the user to perform experiments requiring a multi-working electrode set-up in a single cell (see Learning Center article on CE to Ground).
 In this case, several channels are used for only one experiment.
-This mode can be used for the study of the pitting corrosion of a material for example.
+Each working electrode shares the same reference and the same counter electrodes, in one single electrochemical cell.
+This mode can be used for the study of the pitting corrosion of several samples of different materials, within one single cell, for example.
 Application Note #25 “Multi Pitting Corrosion” describes an experiment involving Linear Polarization (LP) and Multi-electrode Potentiodynamic Pitting (MPP).
 A multichannel BioLogic VMP-3 potentiostat was used for simultaneous measurements on four samples in this experiment.